gvwilson/thirdbit/src/fiction/bear/index.md

 He sat down cross-legged and laid some biscuits out on his leg.
 "You're acting more like a nurse than a kidnapper," he observed as he spooned some apple sauce onto the biscuits.
-"From what we saw of your friend Muddh, I would have expected you to be…rougher."
+"From what we saw of your friend Mukh, I would have expected you to be…rougher."

 A rumble came from deep in the bear's throat.
 For a moment Prince Thokmay was reminded of the sound that Kulbinder made when he smelled